hasimy-as/Codebase-Express-Old/README.md

 # Unit/Integration testing
 npm run test
-npm run cover // To create a HTML report
+npm run cover // To create a coverage report

 # Initialize mongodb
 mongod

+# Pro tip
+When unit testing, be sure to initialize mongodb first so the database-related section can be tested.

 ```